jozavala-msft/data-accelerator/Data-Accelerator-with-Databricks.md

 We will now create a dedicated cluster to run live queries.
 In the following script, set values of $clusterName and $defaultVaultName in the first two lines and run the script.
 ```
 $clusterName = '<Enter your databricks workspace name here eg:dx123>'
-$defaultVaultName = '<Enter spark keyvault name that was used to create secret scope eg:kvSpark123>'
+$defaultVault = '<Enter SparkKeyVault name that was used to create secret scope eg:kvSpark123>'

 $jsonCommand = '{
 	\"cluster_name\": \"' + $clusterName + '\",